theRealProHacker/PyGameRecorder/README.md

 ## Why you should use this module?

-1. Relatively high accuracy through threading
+1. Relatively high accuracy
 2. No (noticable) performance issues
+3. Recording FPS is not bound to game FPS
 3. Straightforward usage
 4. Codebase is well commented and typed
-5. Educational tutorial

 ## Why you shouldn't use this module?